fleetdm/fleet/docs/1-Using-Fleet/FAQ.md

 Once the Software inventory feature is turned on, a list of a specific host’s installed software is available using the `api/v1/fleet/hosts/{id}` endpoint.
 [Check out the documentation for this endpoint](./3-REST-API.md#get-host).

 It’s possible in Fleet to retrieve each host’s kernel version, using the Fleet API, through `additional_queries`.
 The Fleet configuration options yaml file includes an `additional_queries` property that allows you to append custom query results to the host details returned by the `api/v1/fleet/hosts`  endpoint.
 [Check out an example configuration file with the additional_queries field](./2-fleetctl-CLI.md#fleet-configuration-options).

+## How do I automatically add hosts to packs when the hosts enroll to Fleet?

+You can do this by setting the `targets` field in the [YAML configuration file](./2-fleetctl-CLI.md#query-packs) that manages the packs that are added to your Fleet instance.

+The `targets` field allows you to specify the `labels` field.
+With the `labels` field, the hosts that become members of the specified labels, upon enrolling to Fleet, will automatically become targets of the given pack.